frame-lang/frame-docs/intermediate_frame/states.rst

 System parameters have an unusual syntax, as the parameters need to be grouped based on their target scope.
-To make it very clear which scope a parameter is for, Frame specifies different groupings for each scope:
+To make it very clear which scope a parameter is for, Frame specifies different grouping syntax for each scope:

 =========================================== ======================
 Scope                                       System Parameter Group